Visiting Acadia National Park In Winter: The Ultimate Guide

 Off-season access to several of Acadia’s most famous sites is limited.
 Park Loop Road is closed from December until early April except for the stretch between Sand Beach and Otter Cliff Road; Park Loop Road is closed from December until early April.
 (Winter weather may prolong its closure.)
 It includes the Cadillac Mountain road.

 Many businesses in neighboring Bar Harbor are also shuttered for the winter.
-While year-round shops in town will still carry staples, you won’t have the same shopping possibilities as in the summer!
+While year-round shops in this Maine small town will still carry staples, you won’t have the same shopping possibilities as in the summer!

 Many fantastic hikes await daring hikers, mainly when the ground is bare.
 Acadia’s services, including most restrooms, are unavailable in the winter.
 Know your limitations, and don’t push yourself too far.